Shure SM57: Use

 Shure SM57 microphones with A2WS windscreens installed on the lectern of former United States President Barack Obama.

 The microphone kit (two SM57 microphones, windscreens, microphone stands, and black right-angle XLR cables) is referred to as the VIP/high-profile microphone kit.

+A Shure SM57 used to record a snare drum.

-The SM57 is a popular choice of musicians due to its sturdy construction and ability to work well with instruments that produce high sound pressure levels, such as percussion instruments and electric guitars.
+The SM57 is a popular choice of musicians due to its sturdy construction and ability to work well with instruments that produce high sound pressure levels, such as percussion instruments and guitar amplifiers.
 The School of Audio Engineering (SAE) recommends the SM57 (along with other makes and models) for four roles in a drum kit: kick drum, snare drum, rack toms, and floor tom.
 The cardioid pickup pattern of the microphone reduces the pickup of unwanted background sound and the generation of acoustic feedback.
 SM57s have also been a staple when reinforcing the sound from guitar amplifiers.

 In a more unconventional fashion, the SM57 has been favored by some as a vocal mic, both live and in the studio.
 Notable singers known to have recorded vocals with an SM57 include Anthony Kiedis, Brandon Flowers, Madonna, David Bowie, John Lennon, Jack White, Bjork, Peter Gabriel, Paul Rodgers, Tom Waits, Wayne Coyne, Tom PettyAlice Cooper, Erykah Badu, Caleb Followill and Raphael Saadiq.
 An early model of the mic, the Unidyne 545, was used on Pet Sounds for Brian Wilson's vocal tracks.

 Every U.S. president since Lyndon B. Johnson has delivered speeches through an SM57.
 It became the lectern microphone of the White House Communications Agency in 1965, the year of its introduction, and remains so.

 Due to its popularity, the SM57 has been counterfeited frequently by manufacturers in China and Thailand.
 Shure Distribution UK reports that the SM57, SM58, Beta 57A, and Beta 58A are their microphones that are most commonly counterfeited.
 In 2006, Shure mounted a campaign against the trading of counterfeit microphones.